Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ColumnLimit: 120
 ```

-The official docs also provide an official guide on the defined guidelines for each language (see [references](#references) for more information), helping you to configure correctly your linters.
+The official docs also provide an official guide on the defined guidelines for each language (see [references](#references) for more information), helping to configure correctly the linters.

 ---